perlindgren/bevy-bullet-hell/README.md

   - When entering an arena you can choose difficulty among individually unlocked arena levels (no-pain, no-gain for a reason).

 - Weapon system:
-  - Aim with right stick, distance shown indicate target on throw or radious for EMG like weapons.
+  - Aim with right stick, distance shown indicate target on throw or radius for EMG like weapons.
   - L1 fire left hand weapon, hold for charge, fire on release, abort by pressing L2.
   - L2 select left weapon.
   - R1 fire right hand weapon, hold for charge, fire on release, abort by pressing L2.